bthorne93/starter-hugo-academic/content/publication/the-international-school-for-advanced-studies-sissa-find-out-more-the-atacama-cosmology-telescope-a-measurement-of-the-cosmic-microwave-background-power-spectra-at-98-and-150-ghz/index.md

 ---
-title: " The International School for Advanced Studies (SISSA), find out more     The Atacama Cosmology Telescope: a measurement of the Cosmic Microwave Background power spectra at 98 and 150 GHz"
+title: "The Atacama Cosmology Telescope: a measurement of the Cosmic Microwave Background power spectra at 98 and 150 GHz"
 publication_types:
   - "2"
 authors: